blackpearl/ML_T7_Bank-Marketing/README.md

 ## Model Development

 We developed a streamlined pipeline to efficiently handle both preprocessing and model training tasks.
-For preprocessing, numerical features were standardized using StandardScaler to ensure they were on the same scale, helping models learn effectively without bias toward features with larger magnitudes.
-Categorical variables were transformed using OneHotEncoder, converting them into binary columns so that the model could interpret them without assuming any order or hierarchy.
+•	Numerical features were standardized using StandardScaler to bring all values to a similar scale.
+This avoids bias toward features with larger values and improves model convergence.
+•	Categorical features were transformed using OneHotEncoder, converting categories into binary columns.
+This ensures the model treats them as distinct inputs without assuming any order.

-To keep the workflow efficient and organized, we used a ColumnTransformer, which allowed us to apply these transformations to the appropriate columns in a single, unified step.
-This modular approach maintained consistency and reduced the risk of data leakage.
+•	To keep the workflow clean and consistent, we used a ColumnTransformer to apply all preprocessing steps in a single, unified process—helping avoid data leakage and improving reproducibility.

-We experimented with multiple machine learning algorithms—including Logistic Regression, Random Forest, LightGBM, and Support Vector Machines—to evaluate performance.
-Ultimately, XGBoost delivered the best results across key metrics, making it our model of choice for predicting term deposit subscriptions.
+We trained and evaluated the following models:
+•	Logistic Regression
+•	Decision Tree
+•	Random Forest
+•	Neural Network (built using Keras)
+After comparing their performance on metrics like accuracy, precision, recall, and F1-score, the Neural Network model outperformed the others and was selected as the final model for deployment.

 ## Handling Imbalanced Data